ttslr/MonTTS/README.md

 Where `metadata.csv` has the following format: `id|transcription`.
 This is a ljspeech-like format.

+[Here](https://github.com/ttslr/MonTTS/tree/main/MonSpeech-samples) are some speech samples from our MonSpeech.

 You can find MonSpeech in the [Links](#Links) section.

 ## 2) Preprocessing